PXLRoboticsLab/ROS2_Unity/readme.md

 ## Installation

-Make all the scripts executable:
+Make sure all scripts are executable:

 ```chmod +x 0*.sh```